 who can submit a nomination?

 Nominations may be submitted by anyone.
-You don’t need to be a U of T alumnus/a, faculty, staff, or student, although members of those groups may be especially interested in identifying outstanding nominees who reflect the diversity of the University.
+A nominator does not need to be a U of T alumnus/a, faculty, staff, or student, although members of those groups may be especially interested in identifying outstanding nominees who reflect the diversity of the University.
 Individuals external to the University are strongly encouraged to consider partnering with an academic unit within the University when preparing a nomination package.
-It is also recommended that nominators contact the Secretary of the Committee for Honorary Degrees for advice before beginning the process.
+Questions about the nomination process can be directed to the Secretary of the Committee for Honorary Degrees.

 does an honorary degree recipient need to have a connection to the university of toronto?

 It is expected that an individual will have an association or relationship with the University of Toronto or a nexus between the individual’s achievements and the mission or life of the University.